German election: Poor voters feel left behind | DW | 24.08.2021

 A woman in her early sixties who did not want to give her name says: "I have always voted, been involved, but when I had to take care of my mother for many years, it wasn't possible.
 No, I don't vote anymore."

-Amela Jakupi, who we meet on the street, doesn't feel valued either.
-She came to Germany 30 years ago and is appalled by how run-down her neighborhood is today.
+Amela Jakupi, whom we meet on the street, doesn't feel valued either.
+She came to Germany 30 years ago and is appalled by how rundown her neighborhood is today.
 She says this is despite the city always charging her more in taxes for street cleaning.
 It's no wonder people don't vote anymore.

 No matter who we speak with, nobody believes that anything will change after the election.
 So why bother to vote?